kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 - Keep event DTOs focused on business meaning. `UserCreatedEvent` should represent a fact, not an HTTP request shape.
 - Treat consumer code as another application boundary.
 Validate and log carefully.
+- Always accept a nullable event plus an `Exception` in listeners that must survive bad payloads, instead of letting a deserialization failure stall the partition.
 - Make consumers idempotent when possible.
 In real systems, the same event may be delivered more than once.
 - Keep the HTTP contract honest.
 Returning `202 Accepted` is better than pretending the write already finished.
+- Start with a blocking `void` publisher, and move to a `CompletionStage` or `suspend` signature only when the caller actually has other work to overlap with the send.
 - Reuse your existing service and repository layers when it keeps the design simple.
 Kafka should change the flow, not force needless rewrites.

 ## Summary { #summary }